CasperKristiansson/python-version-patch-pr/CONTRIBUTING.md

 - Keep commits focused and provide meaningful messages.
 - Open a pull request early for feedback.
 Draft PRs are welcome.
 - Ensure automated tests and linters pass before requesting review.
+- Run `npm run bundle` and commit the generated `dist/**` output whenever you make changes that affect the action runtime.

 ## Code Style